 Students will develop specific teaching strategies and management skills through application of psychological, sociocultural, motivational, and linguistic foundations of reading and writing processes and instruction.
 Students will plan, teach, assess, and provide feedback to elementary students, providing remediation and classroom accommodations, and utilizing assistive technology as needed, for students with dyslexia and other reading challenges.
-Analysis and evaluation of the teaching of reading and writing by student, peers and instructor are experienced through an intensive extended clinical experience.
+Analysis and evaluation of the teaching of reading and writing by student, peers and instructor are experienced through an intensive extended clinical experience of a minimum of 30 hours.
 Prerequisite: Admission to Major.
 Corequisites: EDUC 331, EDUC 332, EDUC 335.